hivesolutions/appier/doc/models.md

 `increment` flag being set in the model definition (eg: `1`, `2`).
 To update the cat, just make the changes and call `save` again.

-To create the cat and have form data be automatically set do this:
+To create the cat and have form data be automatically set in it do this:

 ```python
 cat = Cat.new()
 cat.save()
 ```

-Creating a cat this way, will make a form data attribute named `name`, be applied to the `name` model attribute.
+Creating a cat this way, will make a form data attribute named `name` be applied to the `name` model attribute.
 The same form mapping behaviour can also be performed on a cat that already exists: